YukunVVan/PUI2017_yw3447/HW9_yw3447/Review_plot_of_bc1561.md

 **IMPROVEMENTS:**
 It would be better to use two more different colors(like green and red) for "Asian" and "Native American".
 Also, the font size of label and title can be a little bit bigger.

+Hispanic and Asians are indistinguishable for clor blind people, and so are Black and Native American lines

 - Honesty

-The plot seems to show the real trend of AIDS cases among different races and there is no obvious outliers or errors.
+# FBB The plot seems to show the real trend of AIDS cases among different races and there is no obvious outliers or errors.

 **IMPROVEMENTS:**
 However it would be better to add the source of data or show the process of data cleaning in order to verify the plot.

+9/10